stphivos/store-parser/README.md

 <h2>Contribution</h2>
 <p>
     Contributions for new features and support for new stores are very welcome.
-The only requirements are that the code conforms to PEP 8 - coding style guide for python.
+The only requirement is that the code conforms to PEP 8 - coding style guide for python.
 </p>